 Heavy emphasis on natural flavor also means that the ingredients, whether meats or vegetables, must be of high standards too.
 For this reason, food products from renowned brands (such as Kobe beef) are much higher in price and quality than unbranded ones.

-Japanese people pair food with sauces too, especially when eating sushi or tempura.
-Shoyu sauce – Japanese-style soy sauce, is a popular type of sauce.
-However, they will only dip a very small part of the food into the sauce in order not to change the original taste too much.
+The Japanese pair food with sauces too, especially with sushi or tempura – a Japanese dish served during first courses.
+Shoyu sauce – Japanese-style soy sauce, is also popular.
+However, they’ll only dip a very small part of the food into the sauce to avoid changing the original taste too much.

 That said, dishes like yakisoba or gyudon can be quite flavorful too, though nothing too invasive.
 In general, Japanese food tends to avoid spicy flavor and more often leans on the sweet and umami side – a word for meaty, savory deliciousness in Japanese.